 The flavor of this sauce goes beyond just regular peanut sweetness.
 It’s also tangy and savory, with a hint of spiciness hidden underneath.
 It goes well with just about anything, from salads, spring rolls, noodles, to even pizza.
 Many also use it to marinate meat.

-Pesto is a slightly sweet sauce originally from Italy, but this recipe puts a Thai twist to it by using Thai basil and sesame oil instead.
+Pesto is a typical food in numerous yummy dishes with basil.
+It is a slightly sweet sauce originally from Italy, but this recipe puts a Thai twist to it by using Thai basil and sesame oil instead.
 These changes make the Thai version taste a bit stronger, tangier, and more aromatic.

 This sauce is an easy and healthy way to spice up all your foods.
 You can eat it with savory noodle dishes, grilled meat, salads, or spread it all over sandwiches and baguettes.
 It also makes a flavorful gluten-free topping for those who want nutritious spaghetti.

 Green curry is one of Thailand’s most popular delicacies.
 It’s typically eaten as a main dish with rice and meat, but you can totally make it as a dipping sauce using the same ingredients and spices.